eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 ## Two-Way {#two-way}

-The [original grand vision][vision] of hypertext: with [bidirectional links][bidi], objects know which other objects have linked to them.
+The [original grand vision][vision] of hypertext: with [bidirectional links][bidi], pages know which other pages have linked to them.
 There's usually a tab or pane to view the "backlinks" in a given page.

 [bidi]: https://www.w3.org/DesignIssues/Topology.html